aaronfox/Hello-Internet/README.md

-#*NOTE* The enchanced Hello Internet experience is now accesible at www.hellointernetbingo.com
+*NOTE*: The enhanced Hello Internet experience is now accesible at www.hellointernetbingo.com
 # HelloInternet
 A web app devoted to making CGP Grey and Brady Haran's *Hello Internet* experience a good time
 ##Ideas